The CFWH Program for Prevention of Maternal Morbidity and Mortality

 CFWH’s founding partner and administrator, The Society of Obstetricians and Gynaecologists of Canada (SOGC), is Canada’s source for information on how women can be healthy “between the hips” throughout life.
 Below are just some of the resources available on the SOGC web site.

-Rated one of the top 5 e-health projects in the world, SexualityandU.ca provides credible and up-to-date sexual health information to teens, adults, parents, teachers, and healthcare professionals.
+Rated one of the top 5 e-health projects in the world, SexandU.ca provides credible and up-to-date sexual health information for teens, adults, parents, teachers, and health care providers.

-hpvinfo.ca is a comprehensive website providing the latest information on the Human Papilloma Virus (HPV).
-The site offers information aimed at teens, adults, parents, teachers and health professionals.
+A comprehensive website that provides the latest information on the Human Papillomavirus (HPV).
+The site offers information aimed at teens, adults, parents, teachers, and health care providers.
 Spread the word, not the disease.